5 Of The Most Unusual Nursing Jobs

 Hands down one of the most different jobs for nurses is a theme park nurse.
 From Disneyland or Disney World to Knott’s Berry Farm, Universal Studios, Six Flags, SeaWorld and everywhere in between, theme park nurses get to enjoy a tremendous amount of variety and patient types as they provide care to park visitors from around the world.
-Theme park nurses generally work out of the park’s first aid station where they will often administer care, but will also be called to respond to urgent situations and administer care directly to patients who are not be able to get to the medical station.
+Theme park nurses generally work out of the park’s first aid station where they will often administer care, but will also be called to respond to urgent situations and administer care directly to patients who are not able to get to the medical station.
 Theme park nurses usually work with an interdisciplinary team including EMTs and doctors.

 2. Camp nurse

 Camp nursing is a great option for school nurses or others who might have extended breaks to supplement their income and continue their nursing practice during the summer months.
 Camp nursing is one of those different jobs for nurses that allows you to enjoy the fresh air, explore nature and even relive fond memories from your own childhood.
 There are also plenty of options when it comes to camp nursing; you can choose a camp near your hometown, or find one farther away that provides more of that “vacation” type feel.